ItalyPaleAle/francis/docs/content/workflows/compensation.md

 }
 ```

-Compensations are **at-least-once**, so `refundCharge` must tolerate being called twice for the same charge.
+Just like other tasks, compensations are executed at-least-once, so `refundCharge` must handle the possibility of being called twice for the same charge.
 Key the undo on the forward operation's identifier.

 Compensations have their own attempt policy: `WithCompensateMaxAttempts` (default 10) and `WithCompensateBackoff` (default 10s doubling to 10 minutes).
 The defaults are more generous than the forward ones.

-## The failing step itself
+## Compensating the failing step

-By default, a step that **failed** is not compensated, on the assumption that a step which did not complete did not take effect.
-That is not a guarantee: a step can fail after its side effect landed.
+By default, a step that failed is not compensated, on the assumption that a step which did not complete did not take effect.
 `WithCompensateOnFailure()` compensates a step even when it failed:

 ```go